Long Beach, Calif.

 When you are a "taxpayer" defined at §7701(a)14, information can be obtained at www.IRS.gov.

-None of this information is intended to interfere with the proper administration or enforcement of the internal revenue laws; nor can there be found any false, deceptive, or misleading commercial statement regarding the excludability of income known to be false or fraudulent in relation to any material matter or any information pertaining to the organizing or selling of an abusive tax shelter, plan, or arrangement that might incite taxpayers to attempt to violate the internal revenue laws, to unlawfully evade the assessment or collection of their federal tax liabilities, or to unlawfully claim improper tax refunds.
+None of this information is intended to interfere with the proper administration or enforcement of the internal revenue laws; nor can there be found any false, deceptive, or misleading commercial statement regarding the excludability of income known to be false or fraudulent in relation to any material matter or any information pertaining to the organizing or selling of an abusive tax shelter, plan, or arrangement that might incite taxpayers to attempt to violate the internal revenue laws, to unlawfully evade the assessment or collection of their bonafide federal tax liabilities, or to unlawfully claim improper tax refunds.

-We assume no responsibility for the success or failure of this information to produce the desired effects of the reader; however, we will ensure that this material has been prepared in accordance with the 50 Titles of the United States Code, Code of Federal Regulations, and respective Internal Revenue Manuals.
+We assume no responsibility for the success or failure of this information to produce the desired effects of the reader; however, we will ensure that this material has been prepared in accordance with the 50 Titles of the United States Code, Code of Federal Regulations, the Internal Revenue Code and respective Internal Revenue Manuals.
 All codes, regulations, and procedures are adhered to in the strictest sense.
 The codes, regulations, and procedures will evidence any due-process violations.
 The method and utilization of this information is strictly the choice of the reader.

 Long Beach, Calif.